elixirland/xlp-book-club-API/solution/README.md

 By default, returns all books.
 See the "Query Parameters" section for endpoint options.

 #### Return data
-Returns a list of JSON objects with the properties `"book"` and `"page"`.
+Returns a list of JSON objects with the properties `"book"` and `"page"`, ordered alphabetically by book title.

-If a book does not have any pages the `"page"` key has the value `null`.
+If a book does not have any pages the `"page"` key is retrieved as `null`.

 #### Example return data: